awh44/SlidingBrickPuzzle/README.md

 	make correct - this will run the driver drivers/correct.c, and will write the results to results/results.test.
 Runs tests on the SlidingBrickPuzzle and its related classes

+The make clean target can be used to remove the output files and the intermediate .o files.

 Please see the headers for comments on the individual functions and their usages.
 Also included in the headers are comments on the classes themselves.